List of Cross Ange characters: Others

 He is miserable with the direction that the human race has taken, thinking of them as toys, and needs Ange, Aura, and the Villkiss to merge False Earth with True Earth.
 He can control the minds of all who use Mana and can corrupt those who do not by manipulating their insecurities.
 However, he is also quite heartless and has the characteristics of a madman, showing very little regard for innocent people and his minions and is even willing to kill, abandon, or sacrifice them for his own wicked deeds.
-At one point, he kills Julio for his foolish actions.
+At one point, he kills Julio for his actions.
 He eventually convinces Chris, Ersha, and Salia to join his side and has Salia capture Ange, who is a requirement for his plans.
 After Ange rejects him and shows her strong will, Embryo falls in love with her despite needing her for his goal and wants her as his wife.
 When Embryo proceeds to torture Ange to make her accept him, she tries to escape.
 Embryo's attempts to stop her fail thanks to Tusk, Momoka, and Salia, who expresses jealousy of Embryo being in love with Ange instead of her.
 Ersha soon leaves him upon learning of his true colors while Chris and Salia are later betrayed when he abandons them along with the rest of his Diamond Rose Knights, leading the three to rejoin their friends while Embryo's other pawns are murdered.
 At the end of the war, Embryo kidnaps and traps Ange with him in his safe space, enraged that Ange made love with Tusk, whom he views as a love rival.
 He prepares to rape her to make Ange finally submit to him, but Tusk, Salia, Hilda, and Salako arrive just in time; this shocks Embryo as no one should've been able to find their way into his safe space, but Tusk reveals that their Villkisses are built with his technology, which allows them to track him down.
 Embryo fights Tusk one on one while Ange and her squadron face his Villkisses for the final time in the timeless universe.
-Ange theorizes that the Norma were born to resist and balance the universe.
-After being fatally wounded by Tusk and with no means of escaping his permanent death, Embryo disintegrates and the two worlds are restored.
+After being fatally wounded by Tusk and with no means of escaping his death, Embryo disintegrates and the two worlds are restored.